How do you tell your personal trainer you can't afford it?

 1. Timing is Key

 Honesty is your best policy here.
 Your trainer is a professional, and they understand that financial situations can change.
-Explain your circumstances clearly without oversharing or feeling the need to justify your entire budget.
+We also understand budget constraints especially if something unexpected comes up.

 3. Acknowledge Their Worth

 Let them know that it's not about the value they provide being insufficient.
-Affirm their expertise and the positive impact they've had on your fitness journey.
+Thank them for their help and the positive impact they've had on your fitness journey.
 A little appreciation goes a long way.

 4. Explore Alternatives